Assassination of Indira Gandhi: Assassination

 At about 9:20 a.m.
-Indian Standard Time, on 31 October 1984, Gandhi was on her way to be interviewed by British actor Peter Ustinov, who was filming a documentary for Irish television.
+Indian Standard Time on 31 October 1984, Gandhi was on her way to be interviewed by British actor Peter Ustinov, who was filming a documentary for Irish television.
 She was accompanied by Constable Narayan Singh, personal security officer Rameshwar Dayal and Gandhi's personal secretary, R. K. Dhawan.
-She was walking through the garden of the Prime Minister's Residence at No. 1 Safdarjung Road in New Delhi towards the neighboring 1 Akbar Road office.
+She was walking through the garden of the Prime Minister's Residence at No. 1 Safdarjung Road in New Delhi towards the neighbouring 1 Akbar Road office.
+Gandhi was not wearing her bulletproof vest that day, which she had been advised to wear at all times after Operation Blue Star.

-Gandhi passed a wicket gate guarded by Satwant and Beant Singh, and the two men opened fire.
-Beant fired three rounds into her abdomen from his .38 (0.38 inch) revolver; then Satwant fired 30 rounds from his Sterling sub-machine gun after she had fallen to the ground.
+Gandhi passed a wicket gate guarded by Constable Satwant and Sub-Inspector Beant Singh, and the two men opened fire.
+Beant fired three rounds into her abdomen from his .38 (0.38 inch) revolver; then Satwant fired 30 rounds from his Sterling sub-machine gun after she had said “ouch” and fallen to the ground.
 Both men then threw down their weapons and Beant said, "I have done what I had to do.
 You do what you want to do."
-In the next six minutes, Border Police officers Tarsem Singh Jamwal and Ram Saran captured and killed Beant, while Satwant was arrested by Gandhi's other bodyguards and an accomplice trying to escape; he was seriously wounded.
-Satwant Singh was hanged in 1989 with accomplice Kehar Singh.
+In the next six minutes, Border Police officers Tarsem Singh Jamwal and Ram Saran captured and killed Beant, while Satwant was arrested by Gandhi's other bodyguards along with an accomplice trying to escape; he was seriously wounded.
+Satwant Singh was tried, convicted, and sentenced to death for killing Gandhi.
+He was hanged in 1989, along with accomplice Kehar Singh.